maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

+# How To Build a Monster Swallow NFT Game on The Celo Blockchain

 ## Introduction

-In this tutorial, I will teach you how to build an NFT Game On the Celo Blockchain.
+In this tutorial, I will teach you how to build an NFT game on the Celo blockchain.

-Monster War is an NFT game where players can mint and upgrade their monsters by paying 0.5 celo per upgrade.
+**Monster War** is an NFT game where players can mint and upgrade their monsters by paying 0.5 celo per upgrade.
 Each upgrade will add one power value point to their monster.
-Players’ NFT monsters can also Swallow other players’ NFT monsters, but this can only be done if the attacker has minted his NFT and the power value of his monster is more than the power value of the monster they are attacking.
+Player's NFT monsters can also swallow other player's NFT monsters.
+This can only be done if the attacker mints his NFT and the power value of his monster is more than the power value of the monster they are attacking.

-It's a battle between players where each player can collect and upgrade NFTs.
-Players can mint their own NFTs, boost the power value of their NFTs, and swallow other players’ NFTs depending on the power value of their NFTs.
-Players are also able to remove their NFTs from the game.
+**Monster War** is a battle between players where each player can collect and upgrade NFTs.
+Players can mint their own NFTs, boost the power value of their NFTs, and swallow other player's NFTs depending on the power value of their NFTs.
+Players can also remove their NFTs from the game.

 Here is a demo app [link](https://luxury-daffodil-d1fa4d.netlify.app/) of what you’ll be creating.